MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/package-a-guide.md

 ## Limitations

 - Maximum of 2 GB for a packaged guide
-- Maximum of 100 MB 3D models and other assets, except animated anchors, which aren't supported
+- Maximum of 100 MB 3D models and other assets
 - Maximum of 500 MB to upload to the model-driven app
+- Animated anchors aren't supported
 - Offline mode isn't supported

 ## Package a guide in the PC app